ISA reference page

 Implementing put

-The put description says display <- REG[rs].
+The put description says display <- REG[rs] : REG[rt].
 This is telling us two things:

 So here’s what to do:

-1. Connect the REG[rs] output of the Register File to the “Data” input of the Display.
+2. Connect the REG[rs] and REG[rt] outputs of the Register File to that splitter, and the splitter’s output to the “Data” input of the Display.

-• You’ll be copying and pasting that tunnel multiple times throughout the project!
+• You’ll be copying and pasting those tunnels multiple times throughout the project!

 • In the control: